Help! My Puppy Freaks Out When I Leave the Room. Will I Ever Get My Freedom Back?

 So much advice out there, even the “positive” kind, conditions people to override their empathy.

-But your puppy isn’t an emotionless treat-operated robot, and they’re not some tiny evil genius trying to trick you.
+Your puppy isn’t an emotionless treat-operated robot, and they’re not some tiny evil genius trying to trick you.

 They’re a baby.
 A scared, confused, overtired, cranky baby.